 This is often the case for families who are expecting a new baby; suddenly, you have more children than you do bedrooms, and the sleeping arrangements have to change.

 Or maybe you’re downsizing.
 This was the case for my family.
-A few years ago, we moved from a three bedroom home to a two bedroom rental, and it just wasn’t an option for my boys (age 2 and 8 months) to have separate rooms anymore.
+Years ago, we moved from a three-bedroom home to a two-bedroom rental, and it just wasn’t an option for my boys (age 2 and 8 months at the time) to have separate rooms anymore.
 Some of you may even like the idea of siblings sharing a room and being (emotionally) closer growing up.
 Whatever the reason, these tips should help!

 Sibling Room-Sharing: “Is This Going To Work?!”